 Ultimate top 10 Garden Route highlights in South Africa

 Bungee Jump off the Bloukrans bridge

 If you are into real adrenaline, a stop over at the Bloukrans bridge is a must.
 At 216 metres, Bloukrans is recognised as the highest commercial bungee jump in the world.
 The Bloukrans bridge was built as part of the N2 highway.
 How amazing is the feeling to jump off the highest bungee jump bridge while a huge truck rumbles over your head.

 Take a stroll in Knysna

 Located in the heart of the Garden Route, the small but quaint town of Knysna is a little gem to discover.
-It’s mainly known for its spectacular lagoon, and has an abundance of souvenir shops and great eateries.
+Knysna is mainly known for its spectacular lagoon, beautiful beaches and has an abundance of souvenir shops and great eateries.
 It is also a very popular stop over for tourists visiting the Garden Route South Africa, so you will not be alone on your shopping stroll.

 A great place to try the famous Knysna oysters is the local waterfront.
 It is small but has some beautiful restaurants and cafes and you can find a great gift in the many souvenir shops there.